vertigo-coder/spoofverifier/README.md

 # spoofverifier

-a python tool to check if a domain is vulnerable to email spoofing. it queries dns for dmarc, spf, and dkim records and reports if the domain is protected or vulnerable.
+a python tool to check if a domain is vulnerable to email spoofing. it queries dns for dmarc, spf, and dkim records and reports if the domain is vulnerable.

 ## how it works